Arne Birkenstock: Awards

-The theatrical documentary Chandani – The daughter of the elephant whisperer was awarded with the German Film Award as best Children's Feature and as Best Documentary at the Chicago International Children's Film Festival.
+The theatrical documentary Chandani – The daughter of the elephant whisperer was awarded the German Film Award as best Children's Feature and as Best Documentary at the Chicago International Children's Film Festival.

-The documentary "Beltracchi – The Art of Forgery" was awarded 2014 with the German Film Award "Lola" as "best documentary".
+The documentary "Beltracchi – The Art of Forgery" was awarded in 2014 the German Film Award "Lola" as "best documentary".

-The documentary "The Congo Tribunal" was awarded 2018 with the Zurich Film Award and nominated for the Swiss Film Award and for German Film Award "Lola" as "best documentary".
+The documentary "The Congo Tribunal" was awarded in 2018 the Zurich Film Award and nominated for the Swiss Film Award and for German Film Award "Lola" as "best documentary".

-The documentary "The Night of All Nights" was awarded 2018 with the Bavarian Film Awards as "best Documentary".
+The documentary "The Night of All Nights" was awarded in 2018 at the Bavarian Film Awards as "best Documentary".